DeleriAce/comp3100Project/README.md

 MyServer.java
 Creates a server and establishes a connection with the client
 #Note doesn't really work at this stage and not much work has been done on it

+MyClientFC.java
+A client class that does the following:
+1. Performs handshake with the server
+2. Loops until it has scheduled all jobs according to the First Capable (FC) Algorithm
+5. Closes the connection with the server

+MyClientPt2.java
+A client class for Stage 2 of the project